 Rear derailleur needs to be installed.
-All cables are cut to length and need to be routed.
-Brake calipers need to be bolted to the frame and fork.
+All cables are now left long and need to be shortened, then routed.
+Barbs are olives are supplied.
+Brake callipers need to be bolted to the frame and fork.
 The fork steerer tube has been pre-cut.
 The 6-bolt brake rotors need to be installed, and tires need to be inflated.

 All wheels have been pre-taped for tubeless conversion, but tubes have been supplied.
 To convert to tubeless, all that is needed are valves and sealant.

 Total time required for assembly is approximately 1 to 2 hours for a competent bike mechanic.

 Note: Assembly should NOT be attempted if you have never assembled a bike before.
 A bike that is NOT properly assembled could result in potential serious injury to the rider.
 We highly recommend bringing your new RSD bike into a shop for assembly by a professional.

 Torx T25 screwdriver if SRAM equipped

 Chain cutting tool

 Quick link pliers

 Various Torques Specs:

 4 x M6 or M8 Dropout Bolts – 17N/m to 20N/m